Her Bucket List Is Full

 I wanted to be secure in my retirement because my job contained a lot of risk.
 I wanted to make sure that my retirement didn’t have the risk like that.

-insight is a precious commodity in the world of law enforcement.
+Linda Rivera knows that insight is a precious commodity in the world of law enforcement.
 During her 20-year career as a police officer and later a detective in New York City, she’s been the benefactor as well as the beneficiary of all kinds of insightful wisdom.
 But the most helpful advice she’s ever received had nothing to do with fighting crime.

 “The best advice that I ever received as a police officer was about saving money,” Rivera explains.
 “I wanted to be secure in my retirement because my job contained a lot of risk.
 I wanted to make sure that my retirement didn’t have risk like that.”